The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

-The range $|Q|<M$ for which stability as stated in \cite{Giorgi6} holds is expected to be optimal, and those estimates degenerate through the extremal case limit $|Q|=M$.
-In particular, the same decay estimates obtained in \cite{Giorgi6} are not expected to hold in the extremal case due to instability mechanisms, like the Aretakis instability \cite{extremal-1}, \cite{extremal-2}.
-Nevertheless, some weaker version of stability could hold in the extremal case, where stability and instability phenomena concur \cite{extremal-3}.
+\begin{remark} The subextremal range $|Q|<M$ for which the linear stability holds is expected to be optimal.
+The estimates as hereby derived make use of the redshift vector field at the horizon, and therefore they are degenerate through the extremal case limit $|Q|=M$.
+In particular, the same decay estimates obtained in \cite{Giorgi6} are not expected to hold in the extremal case due to the Aretakis instability \cite{extremal-1}, \cite{extremal-2}.
+Such instability causes the growth of transversal derivatives along the horizon of solutions to the non-linear wave equation \cite{extremal-3}, and it is expected that this phenomenon persists in the linearized gravity.
+Nevertheless, some weaker version of stability, which takes into account such degeneracy of transversal derivative along the event horizon, could hold in the extremal case, where stability and instability phenomena concur. \end{remark}

-We summarize here the main ideas which allow us to extend the result in \cite{Giorgi6} from $|Q| \ll M$ to the range $|Q| < M$.